The input tax credit will not be available in respect of the following:

 • of any immovable property

-If the result of works contract is plant and machinery, then credit remains available
+If the result of the works contract is plant and machinery, then credit remains available

 • Goods or services received by a taxable person